-Like blondes, one kind of product development has all the fun.
+Is it just me, or does it seem like one kind of product development has all the fun?
 The other two types are boring, but more important.
 Here’s a quick post about all three.
 It’s my way of introducing some boring but very important changes at Yesware.

 Everyone knows about the exciting kind of product development.
 The epiphany.
 The diagram scrawled on the bar napkin.
 The brilliant insight from the engineer who never says anything.
 People make movies about the ideas that get built into products that attract users, attention and lots of money.

 At Yesware, we call time to pursue those kinds of ideas Pioneering time.
 Pioneering is product development time when we branch out from our base product.
 We build new features and try big improvements.
 It’s like hiking or skiing off trail – you’ve got a map, but there’s no trail to get where you want to go.

 Our CRM Services infrastructure came out of that time (more on that later).
 In the early days, after the initial templates feature was live, we pulled key folks off everything else to build email tracking in Pioneering Time.
 It’s awesome when it works, and even when it doesn’t, it’s exciting.

 Farming and Foundation

 The other two kinds of product development, Farming and Foundation, are not really awesome, but arguably more important.
 The Farming kind of product development is going back through features that we’ve already built and improving them.
 We’ve tilled the soil of the initial user experience at least a dozen times in the last 18 months.
 We need to do it again soon.
 But it’s fertile land for improvement, so we keep coming back, and it keeps paying dividends for our business.